CallumRoberts/dataloader/doc/cache.md

 ### get_val/2 ###

-`get_val(Pid, ID) -> Val`
+`get_val(Pid, ID) -> Val | null`

-Returns the value of the corresponding ID in the arg.

-On success this function looks up Val based on ID, in database and save it to cache.

-Will return `Val` if found or `null` otherwise.
+Will return `Val` if ID found or `null` otherwise, the return value is saved to cache.

+This fuction takes the arg of the Pid the Cache is alive on, and an ID value.

 ## Issues ##